 ABSTRACT

-Since the heyday of mass culture criticism, capitalism has been linked.
-Whether it be Hollywood musicals, disco or Theodor Adorno’s idea of atonal music as an antidote to the logic of capitalism, the evaluation of certain kind of (popular) musical culture as an epitome of capitalist ideology has arisen from time to time.
-The early Thatcher era created the pop world in which the glorification of style, consumerism and marketing philosophy sent the message that capitalist values in the style of 1980s anti-Thatcher rhetoricconsumer desire, materialism and stylistic excesses) were becoming an increasingly integral part of the new pop culture, first aspirationally, but later inadvertently intertwined with the economic values of the New Right.
-Some British music and artists coming from the 1980s – because of theorising of market economy in their image and work – were connected to the cultural ethos of Thatcherism. the white soul boy band Spandau Ballet was one of them.
-This article will ask in which ways Spandau Ballet embodied these neoliberal aspirations, and how ambiguously Thatcherism of their times defined the idea of the band and their music.
+Since the heyday of mass culture criticism, capitalism has been linked to a certain music.
+Whether it be Hollywood musicals, disco or Theodor Adorno’s idea of atonal music as an antidote to the logic of capitalism, the evaluation of certain kinds of (popular) musical culture as an epitome of capitalist ideology has arisen from time to time.
+The early Thatcher era created the pop world in which the glorification of style, consumerism and marketing philosophy sent the message that capitalist values (in the style of 1980s anti-Thatcher rhetoric: consumer desire, materialism and stylistic excesses) were becoming an increasingly integral part of the new pop culture, first aspirationally, but later inadvertently intertwined with the economic values of the New Right.
+Some British music and artists coming from the 1980s – because of the theorising of the market economy in their image and work – were connected to the cultural ethos of Thatcherism.
+In particular, the white soul boy band Spandau Ballet was one of them.
+This article will ask in which ways Spandau Ballet embodied these neoliberal aspirations, and how ambiguously the Thatcherism of their times defined the idea of the band and their music.

-Spandau Ballet was formed in London in the late 1970s soon associated with the poseurs and entrepreneurs of New Romantic movement – which was the centr of new youth culture and its reaction to the post-war egalitarianism of British society and the counter-cultural values of 1960s rock-culture.
-In the wider context, New Romantics were supposedly ing the radical legacy of punk disgust with the mediocrity and complacency of 1970s Britain.
+Spandau Ballet was formed in London in the late 1970s and were soon associated with the poseurs and entrepreneurs of the New Romantic movement – which was the centre of the new youth culture and its reaction to the post-war egalitarianism of British society and the counter-cultural values of the 1960s rock-culture.
+In the wider context, the New Romantics were supposedly continuing the radical legacy of punk’s ‘disgust with the mediocrity and complacency of 1970s Britain.
 In this respect, punk can be seen as a right-wing, consensus-smashing and counter-revolutionary ideology’ (Cowley 2000: 26).
-Spandau Ballet became the house band in the new and extravagant London Blitz club – famous as the crucial meeting place of New Romantics and their performance antics – and was quickly linked to the views of economically active youth, who created their careers by dressing, photographing, staging and promoting bands like Spandau Ballet.he new pop aesthetics reconstruct the pop/rock ideology by punk, to produce groups like Spandau Ballet and ABC, who consciously played with the show-business ideology belonging to the pre-rock’n’roll era: suaveness, style and the sentimentality of 1950s British male stars (Kallioniemi 2016: 111, 154–156).
-From early on, Spandau Ballet was described in the media combining synthesised dance music for the future with vocals akin to Sinatra’ (Johnson 2009) apposite definition of the musical style which inspired the new pop.
+Spandau Ballet became the house band in the new and extravagant London Blitz club – famous as the crucial meeting place of New Romantics and their performance antics – and was quickly linked to the views of a certain segment of the economically active youth, who created their careers by dressing, photographing, staging and promoting bands like Spandau Ballet.
+In parallel with the Thatcherite enterprise ideology, the new pop aesthetics reconstructed the pop/rock ideology revolutionised by punk, and it began to produce groups like Spandau Ballet and ABC, who consciously played with the show-business ideology belonging to the pre-rock’n’roll era: suaveness, style and the sentimentality of 1950s British male stars (Kallioniemi 2016: 111, 154–156).
+From early on, Spandau Ballet was described in the media as combining ‘synthesised dance music for the future with vocals akin to Sinatra’ (Johnson 2009), an apposite definition of the musical style which inspired the new pop.